richo/snowplow-wiki/setup-guide/2-collectors/cloudfront-collector/Self-hosting-the-tracking-pixel.md

 ![pixel-ready] [pixel-ready]

-The Properties pane at the bottom is viewable by pressing the **Properties** button and selecting `ice.png`.
+The Properties pane at the bottom is viewable by pressing the **Properties** button and selecting `i`.

 ### 4. Create your CloudFront distribution